-September 2011 – The City introduced the expanded food scraps recycling pilot program allowing participating residents in the Riley Park and Sunset areas to put additional items, such as meat, cooked foods, dairy, and bread, as well as food-soiled paper such as pizza boxes, napkins, and paper plates in their green bins.
+September 2011 – The City introduced the expanded food scraps recycling pilot program allowing participating residents in the Riley Park and Sunset areas to put additional items, such as meat, cooked foods, dairy, and bread, as well as food-soiled paper such as pizza boxes, napkins, and paper plates in their Green Bins.

 The collection schedule for residents involved in the expanded food scraps pilot program also changed so that food waste, yard waste, and recycling was picked up every week and garbage was picked up every other week.

-Food scraps recycling program introduced in Vancouver
+Green Bin Program for food scraps recycling introduced in Vancouver

 April 2010 – The City introduced the food scraps recycling program for houses and duplexes in Vancouver.
-Residents could put uncooked fruit and vegetable scraps, coffee grounds and filters, tea bags, and eggshells in to their green bins.
+Residents could put uncooked fruit and vegetable scraps, coffee grounds and filters, tea bags, and eggshells into their Green Bins.